riwazp21/CS495/README.md

 Author: Riwaz Poudel

-The code is in the Code Directory
+The code is in the Code Directory.
-Since the data file is too large, it is not included in the GitHub Final Report is inside the Report directory
+Since the data file is too large, it is not included in the GitHub.
+The final report is also included in this repository.